mmu-dermatology-research/sl_domain_adaptation/README.md

 }
 ```

-If you need access or have questions during this time, please do not hesitate to contact me.
+If you need access or have questions during this time, please do not hesitate to contact me (nurjahan.sultana@stu.mmu.ac.uk).